By Ray Hansen, content specialist, AgMRC, Iowa State University, firstname.lastname@example.org.

 “Supersweet” hybrid varieties have been developed over the past 25 years.
 These genetic advances have improved the quality of both fresh and processed products.
 Supersweet varieties offer longer shelf life, extended marketing windows and the delivery of higher-quality products throughout the year.
 (ERS 2007)

 Sweet corn is produced for the fresh, frozen and canned markets.
 The fresh market accounts for nearly 74 percent of the value of the sweet corn crop.

 In terms of production and value, sweet corn is the second largest processing crop, surpassed only by tomatoes.
-Processing sweet corn production (both frozen and canned) in 2013 totaled nearly 2.6 million tons with a crop value of $373.1 million.
+Processing sweet corn production (both frozen and canned) in 2015 totaled 2.5 million tons with a crop value of $255.5 million.
+(NASS 2017)

 Sweet corn is harvested on over 28,000 farms and in all 50 states.
 Florida, California, Washington, New York and Georigia are the largest producers of sweet corn.
 The production of sweet corn for processing is heavily concentrated in the upper Midwest and the Pacific Northwest.
 Minnesota, Washington and Wisconsin are the leading producers.